David Robson (playwright): Critical reviews

-“Football executives, fans, coaches and players at all levels would be well-advised to see — and ponder — David Robson’s Playing the Assassin...compelling dialogue and forceful characters provide so much theatrical energy...takes a good, solid shot at professional football while telling a gripping story.
-Touchdown.”—The New York Times on Playing the Assassin.
+The New York Times praised Playing the Assassin, writing: ‘Football executives, fans, coaches, and players at all levels would be well-advised to see — and ponder — David Robson’s Playing the Assassin.
+Its compelling dialogue and forceful characters provide significant theatrical energy, delivering a gripping story while offering a pointed critique of professional football.’

 “A brutal gridiron drama...a thrilling production...will appeal to theatergoers who never watch football as much as die-hard fans who can now glimpse their game treated with understanding and depth.”—The Philadelphia Inquirer on Playing the Assassin.

 "A quasi-historical farce loaded with sight gags, cross-dressing, snappy dialog and larger-than-life characters.
 The plot amusingly weaves from policy talk to social issues to religion to the arts...The wacky first act sets up a screwball second...After Birth of a Nation is a funny look at what might have happened in 1915, but many of the jokes and comical references are topical.
 Robson has crafted his historical farce for today’s audiences."—Delaware Arts Info on After Birth of a Nation.

 "There is a scene in which Lonnie and Chris both play guitar.
 Before launching into a song, they try to get their instruments in tune with each other.
 It is a beautiful segment because it encapsulates the spirit of Blues in My Soul.
 Before they can collaborate to make music happen, they must — literally and metaphorically — find a way to get in tune with each other.
 The result is a riveting piece of theater."—Town Topics on Blues in My Soul.

 “Tightly written, sometimes tense, and generally commanding work...It sure is good theater.”—The Philadelphia Inquirer on Playing Leni.

 “A Few Small Repairs creates, in tiny increments, both admiration and pathos for Little Alice, this peculiar, hairless, middle-aged daughter who, with her `low threshold for guilt' finds her life has vanished in devotion to her demented mother.
 A charming and moving play.
 It lingers vividly in the mind because it created characters of subtlety and humanness, each of whom was a real individual. "—The Philadelphia Inquirer on A Few Small Repairs.